-Board Composition and Size: The Company recognises and values the diversity of background and thinking of the Board as a critical asset in making objective and comprehensive decisions that are in the best interest of the Company.
+Board Composition and Size: The Company recognises and values the diversity of backgrounds and perspectives of the Board as a critical asset in making objective and comprehensive decisions that are in the best interest of the Company.
 The NC ensures a balanced representation at the Board by considering factors such as the diversity of skills, knowledge, experience, gender, background and age of the Directors.
-The NC reviews the Board's composition and succession plans annually to ensure the Directors possess the relevant skillsets, experience and diversity to guide the management and expansion of the wide range of businesses and operations under the Group.
+The NC is also responsible for examining the composition and size of the Board and Board Committees.

-As at 31 March 2021, the Board was made up of nine Directors, comprising three EDs, two NEDs and four IDs.
-All the Directors are male, between 42 and 74 years old, and have each served on the Board for around 14 years.
+As at 22 March 2023, the Board was made up of nine Directors, comprising three EDs, two NEDs and four IDs.
+All the Directors are male, between 44 and 76 years old, and have each served on the Board for around 16 years.
 Three of the Directors are Singaporeans and the other six are either Singapore permanent residents or foreigners.

-Board of Directors Name Status Position Exco AC & RMC NC RC Lee Kwong Foo, Edward Lead Independent Chairman Chairman Lim Hock San Independent Vice-Chairman Member Member Chairman Mark Julian Wakeford Executive Member Chairman Moleonoto Tjang Executive Member Member Suaimi Suriady Executive Member Member Tjhie Tje Fie Non-Executive Member Member Member Member Axton Salim Non-Executive Member Goh Kian Chee Independent Member Chairman Member Hendra Susanto Independent Member Member Member
+Board of Directors Name Status Position Exco AC & RMC NC RC Lee Kwong Foo, Edward Lead Independent Chairman Chairman Lim Hock San Independent Vice- Chairman Member Member Chairman Mark Julian Wakeford Executive Member Chairman Moleonoto Tjang Executive Member Member Suaimi Suriady Executive Member Member Tjhie Tje Fie Non-Executive Member Member Member Member Axton Salim Non-Executive Member Goh Kian Chee Independent Member Chairman Member Hendra Susanto Independent Member Member Member

-The Directors possess a wide range of skills and experience in operations management, banking, finance, accounting, risk management and industry knowledge.
-Three of the Directors, namely the CEO, Mr Mark Julian Wakeford, and the EDs, Messrs Moleonoto Tjang and Suaimi Suriady, are deemed to have extensive experience in plantation management and downstream refinery operations in Indonesia.
-The biographies of the Directors are provided on pages 29 to 31 of this Annual Report.
+The current Board composition reflects the Company's commitment to Board diversity, with members representing different geographical backgrounds (Singapore, United Kingdom and Indonesia), experiences, professions and age groups.
+The Directors possess a wide range of skills, qualifications and competencies in operations management, banking, finance, accounting, risk management and industry knowledge that meets the requirements of the Group.
+Three of the Directors, namely the CEO, Mr Mark Julian Wakeford, and the EDs, Messrs Moleonoto Tjang and Suaimi Suriady, have extensive experience in plantation management and downstream refinery operations in Indonesia.
+The biographies and key information of the Directors are provided on pages 29 to 31 of this Annual Report.